 In sum, both cases demonstrate that the way in which to avoid unnecessary litigation – i.e., avoiding having to take the extra step of filing a motion to compel arbitration in court – is to have translations available for employees ahead of time.
 Some tips could help make that process easier.

-How to Enhance the Enforceability of Your Company’s Arbitration Agreements with LEP Employees
+How Legal Translation Services Can Enhance the Enforceability of Your Company’s Arbitration Agreements with LEP Employees

 It follows that your employment policies, including an arbitration agreement, need to be understandable to your employees.
 Here are four practical tips on how to do that.